-Starting June 1st, families eligible to utilize child care will expand so that programs can enroll all children (not just essential workers or vulnerable groups) thanks to a local May 22nd directive.
-Check back here and rely on reputable sources, including the San Francisco Department of Public Health and the Child Care Law Center, for frequent updates.
+Starting June 1st, families eligible to utilize child care has expanded so that programs can enroll all children (not just essential workers or vulnerable groups) thanks to a local May 22nd directive.

 Child Care Availability